zowe/docs-site/docs/user-guide/initialize-zos-system.md

 ## Next step

 After all `zwe init` subcommands are successfully executed, the next step is to [configure the z/OS system for Zowe](./configure-zos-system).

+For detailed information about individual `zwe init` subcommands, see [zwe init subcommand overview](./zwe-init-subcommand-overview.md).